BIRD OF THE WEEK: THE PURPLE MARTIN

 Purple martin males return from South America after their winter break, usually to the same nesting grounds as the previous spring, if the nest is still available and safe.

-Purple martins are monogamous, and though the male makes sure the female doesn’t mate with others, male and female tend to stay together during the mating season.
+Purple martins are monogamous and male and female tend to stay together during the mating season.

 There is quite a competition from the females between juveniles in their first mating season and the older males.
 The females tend to prefer the juveniles.
 Those in full plumage, of course!